brettz9/webappfind/docs/Tools-and-Comparisons.md

     [command](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options)
     [line arguments](https://www.ghacks.net/2013/10/06/list-useful-google-chrome-command-line-switches/)
     into browser to open file with GET parameters or hash
-    1. This is limited by string length (and possible security problems if the user passes along the URL).
+    1. This is limited by string length (and possible security problems (e.g., XSRF) if the user passes along the URL).
-    1. Listening by GET parameters may conflict with parameters already used by applications (`onmessage` may as well, but it is easier to namespace)
+    1. Listening by GET parameters may conflict with parameters already used by applications (`onmessage` may as well, but it is more straightforward (and expected) to namespace).

 1. Node opening file and passing command line arguments into browser to open file and posting contents to another Node server hosting the web app